larrabee/ewn/README.md

 `ewn -c 'echo "This is test command" && /bin/false' -r "user3@example.com" "user4@example.com"`
 * Exec command with comment message.
 It will be attached to email and Graylog message:
 `ewn -c 'echo "This is test command" && /bin/false' --comment "This command will always fail"`
-* Exec command in background mode.
+* Exec command in background (daemon) mode.
 It will ignore SIGHUP signal.
 `ewn -c 'echo "This is test command" && /bin/false' -d`
 * Exec command that prevent duplicate processes:
 `ewn -c 'echo "This is test command" && /bin/sleep 3600' --dont-duplicate`